trychlos/pwix-roles/README.md

 #### `prEditPanel`

-A panel which can be embdded into your applilcation and let edit user's roles.
+A panel which can be embdded into your application and let edit user's roles.

 It can be configured by calling `{{> prEdit (args) }}`, where `args` is an object with following keys: